 Why it is a Win-win Partnership

-Our alliance helps PopSockets trailblaze new ways a brand can empower workers and their employers to meet FLA standards.
+Our alliance helps PopSockets trailblaze new ways a brand can empower workers and their employers to create equitable working conditions while meeting FLA standards.
 It helps their factory partners and their workers to think outside the box about what is possible for improving working conditions in a human-led, sustainable way, e.g., hones the disciplines and skills we need to improve worker-management communication channels.
 And it leads to PopSockets employees understanding more fully how doing good is good business.

-For PSYDEH’s part, the collaboration helps us to expand our reach across the Republic, while showing how our unique leader values-based, adult leader empowerment methods are as useful for the worker (and her employer) as they are for the rural citizen.
-It is a way for us to show others across the Global South how civil society can create a win-win partnership with the global private sector.
+For PSYDEH’s part, the collaboration helps us to expand our reach across the Republic and the Globe, while showing how our unique leader values-based, adult leader empowerment methods are as useful for the worker (and her employer) as they are for the rural citizen.
+It is a way for us to show others across the Americas and the Global South how civil society can create a win-win partnership with the global private sector.
 It represents a new income stream for covering flexible funding needs while being the platform for us to build new partnerships with outfits like the FLA.